Gwen Stefani, Blake Shelton, Adam Levine Exit ‘The Voice’ As Miley Cyrus Stars?

 “We need somebody that’s, like, going to come in swinging.
 So I’m gonna say David Lee Roth!” said Shelton of his ideal replacement on The Voice.

-If Blake and Adam both leave, would Gwen Stefani leave as well at the end of season 12, just as Miley Cyrus returns to star on season 13 of The Voice?
+If Blake and Adam both leave, would Gwen Stefani leave as well at the end of Season 12, just as Miley Cyrus returns to star on Season 13 of The Voice?

-Even before season 12 of The Voice debuted, Celeb Dirty Laundry reported that “lovebirds Gwen Stefani and Blake Shelton might be making room for chart toppers Christina Aguilera and Miley Cyrus.”
+Even before Season 12 of The Voice debuted, Celeb Dirty Laundry reported that “lovebirds Gwen Stefani and Blake Shelton might be making room for chart toppers Christina Aguilera and Miley Cyrus.”

-Christina starred as one of the original coach line-up on The Voice, joined by Shelton, Levine, and CeeLo Green.
-Now there’s speculation that the return of Aguilera, along with Miley Cyrus, could provide a “huge ratings boost” for season 13 of The Voice, according to the media outlet.
+Christina starred as one of the original coach line-ups on The Voice, joined by Shelton, Levine, and CeeLo Green.
+Now there’s speculation that the return of Aguilera, along with Miley Cyrus, could provide a “huge ratings boost” for Season 13 of The Voice, according to the media outlet.

 Producers selecting the coach line-up each season on The Voice have succeeded in mixing and matching celebrities who can keep up with Adam and Blake.
 But if Levine and Shelton both exit, that would leave them looking for someone to co-star with Miley.
-Thus far, Cyrus is the only coach confirmed to return for season 13.
+Thus far, Cyrus is the only coach confirmed to return for Season 13.

-NBC renewed the popular singing competition show through season 13, reported Variety.
-The renewal announcement for The Voice came during season 11, which starred Adam Levine, Blake Shelton, Alicia Keys and Miley Cyrus as coaches along with Carson Daly as coach.
+NBC renewed the popular singing competition show through Season 13, reported Variety.
+The renewal announcement for The Voice came during Season 11, which starred Adam Levine, Blake Shelton, Alicia Keys and Miley Cyrus as coaches along with Carson Daly as coach.

-Miley Cyrus has sat out season 12, replaced by Gwen Stefani, who has been competing with Shelton along with Levine and Alicia.
-But when season 13 rolls around, it’s Cyrus who will be turning around in her over-sized coach chair.
+Miley Cyrus has sat out Season 12, replaced by Gwen Stefani, who has been competing with Shelton along with Levine and Alicia.
+But when Season 13 rolls around, it’s Cyrus who will be turning around in her over-sized coach chair.

 Miley will make her return as one of the coaches starring on The Voice in fall 2017.
 Thus far, Cyrus is the only coach confirmed for that cycle of The Voice.
 Paul Telegdy, president of alternative and reality group, NBC Entertainment, expressed enthusiasm for the return of Miley.